A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 Worse, it meant their P&L was overstating revenue in some months and understating it in others.
 The balance sheet was wrong — there was no deferred revenue liability for the unearned portion of those annual contracts.
 And their MRR calculation, which was derived from the P&L, inherited all of these distortions.

 Every VC diligence team I've encountered — from seed funds to growth equity — checks revenue recognition in the first week.
 It's the single fastest way to assess whether a company's financials are reliable.
 If your rev rec is wrong, nothing else matters.
-I've seen this pattern at every stage, from my time at Citigroup through working with PE-backed companies at Arle Capital Partners.
+I've seen this pattern at every stage, from seven years signing off SME accounts as Group Finance Director, to PE-side reviews at Arle Capital Partners and Bancroft.
 The rigor of the check scales up, but the fundamental question is the same: can we trust these numbers?

-When Meridian Ventures had pulled CloudSync's revenue by month and compared it to the MRR reported in the deck, the numbers diverged by as much as 35% in individual months.
-That's not a rounding error — it's a red flag that suggests the founder either doesn't understand their own financials or is being deliberately misleading.
-Sarah was neither.
+When the lead VC had pulled the company's revenue by month and compared it to the MRR reported in the deck, the numbers diverged by as much as 35% in individual months.
+That's not a rounding error — it's a red flag that suggests the founder either doesn't understand their own financials or is being deliberately misleading. the founder was neither.
 She just didn't have the accounting infrastructure to get it right.

 Building the Machine: 90 Days to Investor-Ready

 We had four months of runway and needed at least 60 days for a fundraise process after the financial overhaul was complete.
-That gave us approximately 90 days to rebuild CloudSync's entire financial infrastructure from scratch.
+That gave us approximately 90 days to rebuild the company's entire financial infrastructure from scratch.
 Here's what that looked like.

 Phase 1: Revenue Recognition Cleanup (Weeks 1–3)